What is Citation Building?

 Citations are one of the foundational ranking signals in local SEO.
 They validate that your business is real, located where you say it is, and active.
 Think of each citation as a vote confirming your business’s existence and location.

 Moz’s annual Local Search Ranking Factors survey consistently ranks citations among the top 5 factors for local pack rankings.
-BrightLocal research shows that the average local business has citations across 36 online directories — but many contain errors that weaken their SEO value.
+BrightLocal research shows that the average local business has citations across 36 online directories.
+But many contain errors that weaken their SEO value.

 Why Does Citation Building Matter?